Robustness Challenges in Model Distillation and Pruning for Natural Language Understanding: Attribution of Low Robustness

 \section{Attribution of Low Robustness}

-In this section, we explore the factors leading to the low robustness of compressed models.
-For this, we choose the MNLI task for a study.
-Previous work has demonstrated that the performance of different models on the GLUE benchmark~\cite{wang-etal-2018-glue} tend to correlate with the performance on MNLI, making it a good representative of natural language understanding tasks in general~\cite{phang2018sentence,liu2020mmtdnn}.
+In this section, we explore the factors that lead to low robustness of compressed models.
+Previous work has demonstrated that the performance of different models on the GLUE benchmark~\cite{wang-etal-2018-glue} tends to correlate with the performance on MNLI, making it a good representative of natural language understanding tasks in general~\cite{phang2018sentence,liu2020mmtdnn}.
+For this reason, we choose the MNLI task for a study.

-For MNLI task, we consider the dataset splits from ~\cite{gururangan2018annotation}.
+For the MNLI task, we consider the dataset splits from ~\cite{gururangan2018annotation}.
 The authors partition the development set into easy/shortcut~\footnote{We use `easy' and `shortcut' interchangeably in this work.} and hard subsets.
-They train a hypothesis-only model, and use it to generate predictions for the whole development set.
-The samples that are given correct predictions by the hypothesis-only model are regarded as easy samples, and vice versa.
-The easy subset contains $5488$ samples and the hard subset contains $4302$ samples.
-In this experiment, we use pruned models with varying sparsity to investigate the reason for low robustness of the compressed models.
+In this experiment, we use pruned models with varying sparsity to investigate the reason for the low robustness of the compressed models.
 We have the following key observations.

-\textbf{Observation 1}: The compressed models tend to overfit to the easy/shortcut samples, and generalize poorly on the hard ones.
-The performance of pruned models at five levels of sparsity (ranging between $[0.2 - 0.85]$) on the easy and hard samples for the MNLI task is illustrated in Figure~\ref{fig:attribution}.
+\textbf{Observation 1}: The compressed models tend to overfit the easy/shortcut samples and generalize poorly on the hard ones.
+The performance of pruned models at five sparsity levels (ranging between $[0.2 - 0.85]$) on the easy and hard samples for the MNLI task is illustrated in Figure~\ref{fig:attribution}.
 It demonstrates that the accuracy on the hard samples is much lower compared to the accuracy on the easy ones.
 As the sparsity increases, we observe a larger accuracy drop on the hard samples compared to the easy ones.
 In particular, the accuracy gap between the two subsets is $22.7\%$ at the sparsity of $0.85$, much higher than the $16.1\%$ accuracy gap at the sparsity of $0.4$.
-These findings demonstrate that the compressed models overfit to the easy samples, while generalizing poorly on the hard ones.
+These findings demonstrate that the compressed models overfit on the easy samples, while generalizing poorly on the hard ones.
 Furthermore, this phenomenon is amplified at higher levels of sparsity for the pruned models.

-\textbf{Observation 2}: Compressed models tend to assign overconfident predictions to the easy samples.
-One of the potential reason is that the compressed models are more prone to capture spurious correlation between shortcut features in the training samples with certain class labels for their predictions~\cite{geirhos2020shortcut,du2021towards}.
+\textbf{Observation 2}: Compressed models tend to assign overconfident predictions to easy samples.
+One of the potential reasons is that compressed models are more prone to capture spurious correlations between shortcut features in training samples with certain class labels for their predictions~\cite{geirhos2020shortcut,du2021towards}.